-- None of the selected contracts were required to be bid in accordance with the Louisiana Public Bid Law. - b) Observe that the contract was approved by the governing body/board, if required by policy or law (e.g. Lawrason Act, Home Rule Charter). - The contracts selected were approved by the governing body/board as required by policy. - c) If the contract was amended (e.g. change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g. if approval is required for any amendment was approval documented). - None of the contracts were amended during the fiscal year; therefore, this is not applicable. - d) Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract. - Observed that each selected invoice agreed to the contract terms and that the invoice and related payment agreed to the terms and conditions of the contract.
+None of the selected contracts were required to be bid in accordance with the Louisiana Public Bid Law.

+ii.
+Observe whether the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter);

+The contracts selected were approved by the governing board as required by policy.

+iii.
+If the contract was amended (e.g., change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, the documented approval); and iv.
+Randomly select one payment from the fiscal period for each of the S contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract.